FirelyTeam/firely-docs/simplifier/simplifierIGeditor.rst

 CSS-editor
 ----------
+For our Enterprise Licenses the feature "Custom Layout" is available.
+Here you can create your own custom master template (HTML) and choose your own layout (CSS).
 When you click on the icon on the left of the Settings icon in the IG-editor, the CSS-editor will be opened.

 .. image:: ./images/CSSeditor.png